yupgup/jonitrythall.com/_pages/about.md

 </div>

 ---
 Over the years, I’ve worked as a front-end developer and product designer, led design teams, founded [Ela Conf](https://elaconf.github.io/), taught development workshops to women and kids, raised essential funds for nonprofits, and now run my own micro agency called [YupGup](https://yupgup.com/).
-Having a hand in all these diverse projects has helped me better understand what it takes to get things funded, launched, and in front of the right adoring audiences.
-I enjoy genuinely connecting with kind people and problem-solving above all else.
+Being involved in these diverse projects has provided me with a better understanding of what it takes to secure funding, launch initiatives, and reach the right audiences.
+I find genuine connections with kind people and problem-solving to be the most fulfilling aspects of my work.

-I’m driven to work with kind, genuine people that care about the experiences of others.
+I’m driven to work with sincere, genuine people who care about the experiences of others.

 <div class="gallery" data-columns="2">
   <img src="/images/about/trythall-zoomies.jpg">